Home | Contact | Links

 Example :

-Suppose a backup job name is "db1_backup" , and plan to force to execute a full backup on database , printf all message , the command line as following:
+Suppose a backup job name is "db1_backup" , and execute a full backup on database, the command line as following:

 This walk-through will show you:

-• How to get job status in command line
+• How to get backup sql database in command line

 • How to create a simple batch file